ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

         // in collisions a list for that bucket is created
     // TreeMap, implements NavigableMap interface, uses red-black tree
+    // order guaranteed in TreeMap, not HashMap
+// Key type must implement #hashCode and #equals methods, cant use primitive types like int and char (use Integer and Character)
-    // order guaranteed in TreeMap, not HashMap Map<String, Integer> m = new HashMap<String, Integer>(); // impl of Map, hashtable at core, constant time lookup and insert m.put("foo", 3);
+Map<String, Integer> m = new HashMap<String, Integer>(); // impl of Map, hashtable at core, constant time lookup and insert m.put("foo", 3);
 m.get("boo");       // returns null if it doesnt exist